SC collegium recommends appointment of 3 judicial officers as Delhi HC judges

 In another decision, the collegium recommended for the appointment of Justice Biswadeep Bhattacharjee, additional judge, as a permanent judge of the Meghalaya High Court after converting the existing additional judge’s post into the post of a permanent judge.

-The collegium has approved a proposal for the appointment of two judicial officers -- Pranjal Das and Sanjeev Kumar Sharma -- and two advocates, Anjan Moni Kalita and Rajesh Mazumdar, as judges of the Gauhati High Court.
+The collegium has approved a proposal for the appointment of two judicial officers — Pranjal Das and Sanjeev Kumar Sharma — and two advocates, Anjan Moni Kalita and Rajesh Mazumdar, as judges of the

 “The Supreme Court Collegium in its meeting held on July 1, 2025 has approved the proposal for appointment of five advocates as judges of the Madhya Pradesh High Court,” the resolution stated.